 Mr. Sexton has influenced pedagogy and course design in the areas of Entrepreneurship, Social Entrepreneurship, Strategy Integration, Management Concepts, Business Communication, and Family Business.
 He seeks out best practices, implements changes quickly, and provides resources for others.
 He holds copyrights on dozens of illustrations and diagrams, written several case studies for class use, illustrated a Business Communication textbook, and designed the Family Business and Build a Business I courses from scratch.
 Mr. Sexton has completed dozens of course revisions, both for face-to-face and on-line delivery.
 Future plans include finding funding and creating an Entrepreneurship lab for students.

 Mr. Sexton currently co-mentors twelve (12) new UNT faculty members as part of the Provost’s initiative.
 He has developed eight faculty to deliver study abroad programs and serves as a resource for other faculty across campus.
 Mr. Sexton has mentored 100’s of undergraduate students, supervised 15+ doctoral students and new faculty learning to teach.

 He has provided oversight of MGMT 3820 Management Concepts since 2008 and MGMT 3850 Entrepreneurship since 2013.
 This entails establishing course goals and objectives, syllabi templates and course schedules, textbook selection, creating grading rubrics, and meeting with doctoral students and new faculty on a regular basis.
 He works to resolve on-line delivery specific issues as they arise.
-Mr. Sexton also conducted a seminar on “On-line Course Delivery Assessment and Security” for the College of Business in August 2014.
+Mr. Sexton also conducted a seminar on “On-line Course Delivery Assessment and Security” for the college in August 2014.

 STUDY ABROAD PROGRAMS